AUROVA-PROJECTS/tracker_fusion/README.md

 (e.g. helping search engine index the website, showing a preview image when sharing the website, etc.)
 - The resolution of images and videos can usually be around 1920-2048, there rarely a need for better resolution that take longer to load.
 - All the images and videos you use should be compressed to allow for fast loading of the website (and thus better indexing by search engines).
 For images, you can use [TinyPNG](https://tinypng.com), for videos you can need to find the tradeoff between size and quality.
+- For compressing GIF files, you can use `gifsicle`.
 - When using large video files (larger than 10MB), it's better to use youtube for hosting the video as serving the video from the website can take time.
 - Using a tracker can help you analyze the traffic and see where users came from. [statcounter](https://statcounter.com) is a free, easy to use tracker that takes under 5 minutes to set up.
 - This project page can also be made into a github pages website.